martyn-hash/The-link/replit.md

 - **Project Creation**: Automatically generates projects linked to services
 - **Frequency Support**: Daily, weekly, fortnightly, monthly, quarterly, annually
 - **Date Advancement**: Updates `nextStartDate` and `nextDueDate` based on service frequency
+- **Intended Day Tracking** (Oct 2025): Services scheduled for 29th, 30th, or 31st now persist their intended day in `intendedStartDay` and `intendedDueDay` columns.
+When advancing to shorter months (e.g., 31 Oct → 30 Nov), the system uses the latest available day but reverts to the originally intended day in subsequent months (30 Nov → 31 Dec).
+This prevents skipping billing/payroll cycles.
+Auto-detected on first reschedule for backwards compatibility.

 **Companies House Integration**
 - Special handling for CH-connected services (accounts, confirmation statements)